δύο | two |

 4. If ye become disciples of me I will show you all things.

-5. By the grace of God all we have become disciples of Jesus.
+5. By the grace of God we all have become disciples of Jesus.

 6. Through faith we have become children of our Father who is in heaven, for Jesus has saved us.